lucycbernard/Beachbots/README.md

 ## Code Architecture

-### base_bot Package
-This is where all the Basebot code is.
-The launch file is DetectApriltags.launch.

-Basebot IP: 192.168.0.10

 ### small_bot Package
-This package contains everything needed for the smallbot.
+This package contains everything needed for the Smallbot.
 The launch file is Smallbot.launch.

-Smallbot IP: 169.254.102.106
+Smallbot IP: To get the ip address, you will have to connect to the rpi with an ethernet cable and run ifconfig.
+This ip address will stay static for a few weeks before changing for an unknown reason.
+This is something to debug.

-## How To Launch Basebot and Smallbot Code
+## How To Launch Smallbot Code
-*For both the Smallbot and Basebot:
+*For the Smallbot:

-username: beachbots.local
+username: pi

-password: pi
+password: Beachbots2023

 ### To launch the system:

-&emsp; Turn on both Smallbot and Basebot
+&emsp; Turn on both Smallbot

-&emsp; With your laptop, connect to "BasebotNetwork" wifi with the password "Wumpus3742"
+&emsp; With your laptop, connect to "WPI-Wireless" wifi

-&emsp; In Putty, ssh into the Basebot (192.168.0.10)
+&emsp; Open a VNC window using the rpi's ip address

-&emsp; In the terminal, enter username (pi) and password (raspberry)
+&emsp; Enter username (pi) and password (Beachbots2023)

 &emsp; Enter the following commands